What Girl Scouts Do

-Girl Scouts of Middle Tennessee is all about you!
-Whether you want to prepare for your future as a leader in society, explore the outdoors and build new skills, investigate the world through science and technology, create your own masterpiece, start your own business, or just have fun with your Girl Scout sisters, you’re sure to find programs here that you will love!
+Girl Scouts of Middle Tennessee is all about YOU!
+Whether you want to prepare for your future as a leader in society, explore the outdoors and build new skills, investigate the world through science and technology, create your own masterpiece, start your own business, or just have fun with fellow Girl Scouts, you’re sure to find programs here that you will love!

 - What Daisies Do (grades K-1)